The Police: The Synchronicity Concert Review

 Spirits in the Material World

-The Synchronicity Concert was originally released on video, in both VHS and (gasp!)
+was originally released on video, in both VHS and (gasp!)
 Betamax.
 It now arrives on DVD with all the enhancements you’d expect: chapter search, improved sound quality, extras.
 The disc is NTSC format and is encoded for Regions 2,3,4,5 and 6.
 It has eighteen chapter stops.

 Shot on (presumably NTSC) video before the widescreen era, the transfer is in a ratio of 4:3.
 The picture quality does show some signs of the material’s age, though: while close-ups are generally sharp, wider shots do show some softness, particularly noticeable when the cameras are moving through the audience.
 Skin tones tend towards the orange, though that may well be an effect of the stage lighting.